XK9274/splash-miyoo/README.md

 # splash-miyoo
 Launches a (currently basic) splash screen with an icon provided as an arg

-Will display a fullscreen splash
+Will display a fullscreen splash with an image in the center supplied on the cmdline and a background colour of your choice

 # Issues
 Will only display when sent a sigint.. not sure if it's mainui related